chenaciousD/blabla/content/posts/2010-19-08---The-Freshest-Burger-at-your-Fingertips.md

 ####  Marketing Freshness, Ingredient Quality and Culinary Creativity

-Lastly, we delivered a set of marketing templates including the landing page with key marketing copy and photography assets of the machine, ingredients and burgers.
+Lastly, we delivered a set of marketing templates including the landing page with marketing copy and photography assets of the machine, ingredients and burgers.
 We also produced a two day photo shoot with noted commercial food photographer, [Aubrie Pick](https://aubriepick.com).

 <img src="/media/Creator-Landing-Page.jpg" alt="AGL" width="700"/>